bigbluebutton/bigbluebutton.github.io/index.md

 ## Getting started

-BigBlueButton enables real-time sharing of audio, video, slides, chat, and presneter's desktop.
+BigBlueButton enables real-time sharing of audio, video, slides, chat, and the presenter's desktop.
 Users join a BigBlueButton session either as a viewer or moderator.
 A viewer can chat and send/receive audio and video.
 A moderator can mute/unmute other viewers, lock down viewers, or make anyone (including themselves) the presenter.
 A user who is the current presenter can upload slides and annotate them for all to see.

 If you are new to BigBlueButton, to get started we recommend (in order):